 For candidates, this more casual interview style can present a new set of challenges:

 - What should you bring?

-- And how should you behave?
+- How should you behave?

 Get ready for a "conversation," "coffee date," or any other casual interview in the same thorough way you'd prepare for a more formal, traditional job interview.

-What to Wear
+What to Wear to an Informal Interview

-Of course, even if your clothing is a bit more casual, you should still wear an outfit that is clean and would be appropriate in the office of the company.
-That way, your appearance won't distract from your qualifications.
+Of course, even if your clothing is a bit more casual, you should still wear an outfit that is clean and unwrinkled, and that would be appropriate in the office of the company.
+That way, your appearance won't distract your interviewer from your qualifications.

 What to Bring